veso266/ComputerCraft-1/README.txt

 Folders:
  -Latest: Possibly unstable versions.
 These are the copies edited for the next recommended release.
  -Recommended: The latest known stable version.

+Note: Client and server files are stored togehter in the server's format, but the cleint installer only downloads its files that it needs.